 As it turns out, Grimstad is a lovely waterfront town typical of the southern Norway coastline.
 White houses, boats galore and some interesting history thrown in too.

-Video highlights of Grimstad
+Video Highlights of Grimstad

-The best place to start is with this quick highlights video.
-It’ll give you an idea of what to expect in just a couple of minutes.
+It’ll give you an idea of what to expect from a visit to Grimstad in just a couple of minutes.
+Enjoy!

 Once you’ve watched the video, read on for more details and ideas about things to do in Grimstad.
 Let’s get going…